 There are some videos that have resonated strongly with me, others I found convey something really well.
 I collected my top videos that I keep sharing with people here.

 A little exercise I regularly feature is “Letter, Numbers, Numerals”.
 Traditional working environments have conditioned us into working on many things in parallel.
 Unfortunately the human mind is not wired for multitasking.
 Improving our ability of rapidly switching between tasks might seem like a good idea but actually comes with exponential diminishing returns.
-To get a glimpse of this, the exercise has us complete a spreadsheet, firstly row by row, and secondly column by columns, measuring each of the durations and comparing them. (more on the multitasking myth here)
+To get a glimpse of this, the exercise has us complete a spreadsheet, firstly row by row, and secondly column by column, measuring each of the durations and comparing them. (more on the multitasking myth here, and here)

 Here's the worksheet for "Letters, Numbers, Numerals".
 Download it, print it, and have a go.

 As a guide for successful kick-off workshops I at times use the tried and tested framework called 4 Ws and How.
 It is filled with a series of pointed questions to help capture the whole landscape of a product.

 Feel free to use this in line with the Creative Commons license and provide any feedback you have via Twitter.
 Enjoy!